alephium/www/src/content/news/alephium-becomes-a-member-of-bitcoin-association-switzerland-2293fec16fc9/index.md

 Alephium is thrilled to join forces with the oldest Fintech association in Switzerland and one of the oldest still active Bitcoin Associations in the world.

-<a href="https://www.bitcoinassociation.ch/" >Bitcoin Association Switzerland (BAS)</a> forms an active community of enthusiasts who organize events, resolve open legal questions and provide a contact point for media inquiries to educate the public.
+[Bitcoin Association Switzerland (BAS)](https://www.bitcoinassociation.ch/) forms an active community of enthusiasts who organize events, resolve open legal questions and provide a contact point for media inquiries to educate the public.
 Switzerland is a great place of international reach making BAS an ideal environment to gain honest and upfront visibility while contributing to the Bitcoin and FinTech ecosystem.

 Bitcoin’s core technologies (PoW & UTXO) are the cornerstones of Alephium’s innovations.
 The platform’s consensus algorithm, called **Proof of Less Work,** uses a clever combination of physical work and token economics to dynamically adjust the work required to mine new blocks, ensuring a reduced energy footprint compared to classic Nakamoto PoW mining.
 Alephium proposes a stateful UTXO model which offers both layer-1 scalability and the same level of programmability as the account model.